What are the needs?

 This funding came in addition to the deployment of European Commission's humanitarian aid and civil protection experts to the crisis area, and to the search and rescue and first-aid teams, as well as relief items, sent from EU Member States through the EU Civil Protection Mechanism.

 The European Commission's Emergency Response Coordination Centre monitored developments on a 24/7 basis and coordinated support from Europe.

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) has been working in Nepal for many years, implementing community-based disaster preparedness projects, helping the survivors of the conflict in remote areas and assisting the refugees from Bhutan.
+The European Commission has been working in Nepal for many years, implementing community-based disaster preparedness projects, helping the survivors of the conflict in remote areas and assisting the refugees from Bhutan.

 A significant part of the European Commission's humanitarian assistance to Nepal goes towards helping communities resist, withstand and cope against natural disasters through the creation of community-based rescue mechanisms, disaster-resilient infrastructure, early warning systems and flood management.
 The funding also helps enhance the capacity of the medical community to cope with mass casualty situations that could be provoked by an earthquake through retro-fitting of hospitals in Kathmandu and stockpiling of fuels and surgical kits.

 Since 2001, the Commission has provided more than €21 million for disaster-preparedness efforts, including €3.1 million allocated for 2016.

 During Nepal’s internal conflict, and up until 2011, the Commission's humanitarian actions totalling €35 million supported thousands of conflict-affected people, especially in rural areas, by providing health care as well as water and sanitation facilities.